otavioschwanck/tmux-catppuccin-theme/README.md

-Just of fork of tmux onedark theme for adapted for catppuccin.
+Just of fork of tmux onedark theme adapted for catppuccin.